ca-mi-lo/docXchain/README.md

 ## How to use it

 The program takes a unique parameter, a root-path, to search for pdf's in it.
 In the first level below the root folder, there are more folders expected.Theses other folders, "species-folders", are very important, since their name will impact the data structure.
+The species folders contain "_bibliografía" subfolders.
+The actual PDF files should be stored in these subfolders before execution.
 See "Expected folder Structure" for a diagram.

 ###  Expected folder Structure